-First, a warning: you cannot make a reservation at the Harbor View Café, and if you plan to eat at any normal mealtime, weekends in particular, you will have a long wait for a table.
+First, a warning: you cannot make a reservation at the Harbor View Café, and if you plan to eat at any normal mealtime, weekends in particular, you will wait for a table.
 The good news is that the town of Pepin is a charmer and has many interesting stores in which to shop for antiques while you wait.

 Norwegian meatballs, for instance, are rugged spheres of meat served in a sour cream sauce infused with an eye-opening measure of cardamom and sided by pickly red cabbage.
 Cod fish cakes are known here as “The Bishop’s Fish Pudding,” after proprietor Paul Hinderlie’s grandfather, who was, in fact, a Norwegian Bishop.
 They are spiced whitfish discs sautéed until faintly crisp, crowned with sheaves of smoked salmon, then gilded with a creamy-sweet shrimp sauce laced with dill and sided by a ramekin of cranberries.

 There’s hot, crusty bread to start the meal, there are excellent salads, and a dessert list to die for, including strawberry-rhubarb pie that sets the world standard.

 The place itself is charming: tables set with blue-checked cloths and walls lined with a fascinating collection of vintage books.
-Alas, none of the books are for sale (although there is a real bookstore adjacent to the dining room), but they help create an appropriately civilized ambience for one of the finest meals along the banks of the northern Mississippi River.
+Alas, none of the books are for sale (although there is a real bookstore adjacent to the dining room), but they help create an appropriately civilized ambience for a memorable meal along the banks of the northern Mississippi River.

 Note: the Harbor View Cafe is closed Tuesdays and Wednesdays.
 Hours in Spring and Fall are limited.